Blog>Cost Guides>Subsidence repair costs

 What is underpinning?

-The usual method of treating subsidence, underpinning is the process of adding extra support to the foundations of your home and preventing it from sinking.
-There are four main types of underpinning which we will look further into next.
+The usual method of treating subsidence, underpinning, is the process of adding extra support to the foundations of your home and preventing it from sinking.

 Types of underpinning

-- Beam and base method: This method involves supporting and strengthening the building with concrete beams.
-It can be more effective than the mass concrete method, but has a high subsidence repair cost.
+This method involves supporting and strengthening the building with concrete beams.
+It can be more effective than the mass concrete method but has a high subsidence repair cost.

 How long does underpinning take?

-On average underpinning will take between 3 – 6 weeks.
+On average underpinning can take between 3 – 6 weeks.

-- Underpinning method: Each method has a different cost to fix subsidence, as specialist equipment may be required and the different materials used have varying costs.
+Underpinning method – Each method has a different cost to fix subsidence, based on the materials and specialist equipment required

-- Severity of subsidence: If subsidence is just taking root, it will be quicker and easier to repair than more severe subsidence.
-The more complex the subsidence repair is, the greater the total cost.
+Severity of subsidence – The more complex the subsidence repair is, the greater the total cost will be

-- Size of house: Larger houses cover more ground so underpinning will require more materials and more effective solutions, affecting the subsidence repair costs.
+Size of house – Larger houses cover more ground so underpinning will cost more than smaller properties

 FAQs